NZTechRally/nztechrally.nz/src/talks/nztechrally2025/platform-teams.md

 So, how can I grow those areas of expertise?
 That's a lot to learn.
 And what can I do about gaining those skills?

-As you may have guessed from the introduction — learning from incidents.
+As you may have guessed from the introduction — **learning from incidents**.
 This is a major approach that me and my team use.

 So what does this mean?
 And then I'll cover why it's important.